marsbroshok/mlops-labs/lab-22-tfx-pipeline/README.md

 ### Understanding the pipeline's DSL.

-Follow the instructor who will walk you through the pipeline's DSL.

-As described by the instructor, the pipeline in this lab uses a custom docker image that is a derivative of a base `tensorflow/tfx:0.15.0` image from [Docker Hub](https://hub.docker.com/r/tensorflow/tfx).
+The pipeline uses a custom docker image, which is a derivative of the [tensorflow/tfx:0.15.0 image](https://hub.docker.com/r/tensorflow/tfx), as a runtime execution environment for the pipeline's components.
+The same image is also used as a a training image used by **AI Platform Training**

+.
 The base `tfx` image includes TFX v0.15 and TensorFlow v2.0.
 The custom image modifies the base image by downgrading to TensorFlow to v1.15 and adding the `modules` folder with the `transform_train.py` file that contains data transformation and training code used by the pipeline's `Transform` and `Train` components.

+The

 The pipeline needs to use v1.15 of TensorFlow as AI Platform Prediction service, which is used as a deployment target, does not yet support v2.0 of TensorFlow.